woocommerce/woocommerce-admin/readme.txt

 - Enhancement: Add an "unread" indicator to inbox messages. #6047
 - Tweak: update the content for the ChooseNiche note. #6048
 - Fix: Generate JSON translation chunks on plugin activation #6028
+- Fix: Add support for a floating-point number as a SummaryNumber's delta. #5926

 == Changelog ==